-1. Varkala Beach/Papanasham Beach
+1. Spend the day at Varkala Beach/Papanasham Beach

-Varkala Beach is a beach along the Arabian Sea in Varkala, Thiruvananthapuram, Kerala also known as Papanasham Beach.
+Varkala Beach is a beach along the Arabian Sea in Varkala, Thiruvananthapuram, Kerala is also known as Papanasham Beach.
 The word ‘papanasham’ means destroyer of sins.
 Hence many Hindu people come to this beach to take a dip in the waters to wash away their sins.
 Moreover, a segment of the beach is used by the Hindus to scatter the ashes of their dead relatives as is the belief that the water of the beach will cleanse the soul of the dead.

 There are numerous small restaurants and shops near and around Varkala Beach on the cliff, attracting maximum visitors both visiting for leisure and religious motives.
 A small car parking facility is available atop the cliff, however visitors can’t bring their cars near the beach.